 Genuine, positive customer testimonials and reviews provide a strong marketing tool for adding credibility and trust to your brand.
-And of course more trust means more new business.
-Here are my top tips and advice for collecting testimonials and reviews to use on your website.
+And it’s only natural that more trust = more new business.
+Here are my top tips for getting killer customer reviews.

 Consider your choice of words

-Phrasing your request using the word “Testimonial” might be too formal for some people and put them off the idea ensuring you get nothing, conveniently forget your request or avoid you until you yourself have forgotten.
+Phrasing your request using the word “Testimonial” might be too formal for some people and put them off the idea.

 Consider multiple avenues

-If who you want to ask doesn’t use social media you can still use more traditional mediums such as phone, email or in person, each with their own advantages and disadvantages.
+If you want to ask a customer who doesn’t use social media you can still use more traditional mediums such as phone, email or in person, each with their own advantages and disadvantages.

 Mix up the length